 We are thankful for the strong activist networks in this country, which mainstream media often leads us to believe do not exist.
 We encourage you to follow mobilizers The Dream Defenders and the National Action Network, and activists like Anonymous, Feminista Jones and Avis Jones DeWeever, who provide insight and tools for this fight.
 We encourage you to speak with one another about your experience of this injustice, to turn off the news, and talk to your friends, family and neighbors and reconnect with the power of community.
-We encourage you to write, and to send us your thoughts, poems, stories, and essay responses.
-We offer this space as a platform for your words.

-Timeline of acts of police brutality, Twitter.
+- Timeline of acts of police brutality, Twitter.

 Democracy Now: “A Human Rights Crisis”

-The Concourse, “America is Not for Black People”
+- The Concourse, “America is Not for Black People”

-Black Girl Dangerous, “Things to Stop Being Distracted By When A Black Person Gets Murdered By The Police”
+- Black Girl Dangerous, “Things to Stop Being Distracted By When A Black Person Gets Murdered By The Police”

-WNYC (audio), “Ferguson, A Mirror For Modern America?”
+- WNYC (audio), “Ferguson, A Mirror For Modern America?”

-Antonio Hairston (audio), “A Message to Black Men” (Recording of Speech at Michael Brown Vigil in NYC, Aug 14th)
+- Antonio Hairston (audio), “A Message to Black Men” (Recording of Speech at Michael Brown Vigil in NYC, Aug 14th)